seesharprun/cosmos-demo/readme.md

 ===

+# Demo notes

+- The resource names may change in the screenshots.
+This occurs because the ARM template dynamically generates a unique name each time a demo is performed.
+You can safely disregard the resource names.

+===

 # Demo setup

 This section should be completed prior to starting the demo.
 In this section, you will deploy the following resources: